LZeroAnalytics/thornode/docs/evm_whitelist_procedure.md

 THORNode maintains whitelists to prevent attacks on the network.
 There are a significant number of degrees of freedom when dealing with the EVM (event spoofing, re-entrancies, self-destructs), as well as economic attacks (zombie tokens, infinite mints etc).
 Maintaining a standard and whitelist nueters this attack surface.

-There are 3 EVM Whitelists
+There are 2 EVM Whitelists

-1. Pool Token Whitelist - allows to be a pool on THORChain
-2. DEX Token Whitelist - allows to be swapped to using DEX Aggregation
+1. DEX Token Whitelist - allows to be swapped to using DEX Aggregation
-3. Aggregator Whitelist - allows to be an Aggregator to call into, or be called from, the router
+2. Aggregator Whitelist - allows to be an Aggregator to call into, or be called from, the router

 ## Procedure